twinnydotdev/twinny-docs/src/content/docs/general/symmetry.md

 ### Why Consider Becoming a Provider?

-- Contribute to a decentralized computing network
+- Contribute to a distributed computing network
 - Utilize idle computational resources
 - Potential for future incentive systems (subject to network development)
-- Gain experience with decentralized technologies
+- Gain experience with peer to peer technologies
 - Become the collector of data for machine learning research

 ### How to Become a Provider